New York/New Jersey Miscellany

 Trains of one to three cars were hauled on the electric interurban line from

 Turin to Sassi.
-They were then coupled ahead of the "grip" car and pushed
+They were then coupled ahead of the "grip" or Locomotore car and pushed

 up the hill to Superga.
 The grip car did not carry passengers.
 The